X-Fan-Jack/Study_Notes/Coursework/CASA02/Urban Simulation Assignment.md

 On this basis, constraining the parameters can lead to a constrained gravity model.
 For example, the Production (orign) Constrained Spatial Interaction Model, which is used in practical, is a single constrained model with constraints on $O_i^{\alpha}$.
 In addition, there are also Attraction (destination) Constrained Spatial Interaction Models that constrain the destination value.

 #### Agent Based Model
 In addition, the agent-based model(ABM) is introduced in the course as a spatial interaction model.
-It has good simulation effect for urban phenomena such as traffic congestion.Futhermore, the course also introduces the cellular automata model.
+It has good simulation effect for urban phenomena such as traffic congestion.
+Furthermore, the course also introduces the cellular automata model.
 Cellular automata models are a special class of ABMs that can well represent the self-similarity of urban sprawl based on fractal geometry.

 ### III.2
 The target of spatial interaction model is to models and predicts the number of occurrences of events in a certain time period.
 Thus, Poisson regression is chosen to build the prediction model.
 Because Poisson regression models assume that the response variables are Poisson distributed and model and predict count data better.
 As a result, we can build a Production-constrained Model by using the formula: